A major question when it comes to the GDPR the scope of applicable privacy fines, how to calculate them, and how to mitigate risks.

 - orders of deletion of personal data unlawfully processed which might cause major damages to companies in a business that is exponentially relying on data; and

-- potential criminal sanctions against the directors or the legal/compliance managers of the company liable for the breach in countries where the criminal sanctions for privacy breaches are provided as it is the case in Italy.
+- potential criminal sanctions against the directors or the legal/compliance managers of the company liable for the breach in countries where the criminal sanctions for privacy breaches are provided, as is the case in Italy.

 The principle of accountability is an additional “weapon” against you